ShanmukhaManoj11/CarND_Term1/P3_BehavioralCloning/writeup_template.md

 * randomly flip the image
 * resized to 66x200 (input for NVIDIA architecture)

-The above techniques are inspired from the following work - https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9
+The above data augmentation startegies are inspired from the following work - https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9

 Following are sample preprocessed images
 ![alt text][image2]